CouncilofLorien/counciloflorien.github.io/docs/emended/annotated-crf.md

  -  Companies at the same non-Haven/non-Darkhaven site must join at the end of all movement/hazard phases, before the site phase starts.
 Companies at the same Haven/Darkhaven site may join at this time.
  -  If companies would join at the end of the movement/hazard phase such that the company composition rules are violated, one company of the hazard player's choice must return to its site of origin.
  -  If two companies join at a site, cards affecting one of the companies now affect them both.
  -  Removing the site of origin and resetting to hand size are simultaneous actions, and they are the last actions in any movement/hazard phase.
-This means a moving company is not at a site until the site phase. [effective 11/17/97](#rulings-effective-111797)
+This means a moving company is not at a site until the site phase. [\[effective 11/17/97\]](#rulings-effective-111797)
  -  The same region (as in region card) may not occur twice in a single site path.
  -  A non-moving company's current site is considered its new site for card play.